 Hours of Services

 Nursing and Physician services are available and provided 24 hours per day, 7 days per week.
-Respiratory Therapy services are available Monday through Friday between the hours of 8:00 a.m. and 4:00 p.m., and as needed.
+Respiratory Therapy services are available throughout stay.
 Chaplain, Nutrition/Dietitian, Case Management, and Psychiatry services are regularly available throughout your stay.
 Physical Therapy and Occupational Therapy services are available 7 days per week between the hours of 7:00 a.m. and 5:00 p.m.
 Speech Language Pathology services are available Monday through Saturday between the hours of 7:00 a.m. and 5:00 p.m. and as needed on Sunday.

 Frequency of Services